nicolas-brousse/ubuntu-install-and-tips/index.md

 # Summary

-This a personal reminder but I share it also :)
+This is a personal reminder but I share it also :)

 ## Installation